Alex Kirilloff Player Props: Twins vs. Mariners

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .287 with 10 doubles, a triple, six home runs and 23 walks.
+- Kirilloff has 10 doubles, a triple, seven home runs and 23 walks while batting .285.

-- Kirilloff has picked up a hit in 63.3% of his 60 games this year, with more than one hit in 23.3% of them.
+- Kirilloff enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .381 with three homers.

-- Looking at the 60 games he has played this year, he's hit a home run in five of them (8.3%), and in 2.8% of his trips to the dish.
+- In 9.8% of his games this season, he has hit a home run, and 3.1% of his trips to the dish.

-- Kirilloff has had at least one RBI in 30.0% of his games this year (18 of 60), with two or more RBI five times (8.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 31.1% of his games this year, Kirilloff has tallied at least one RBI.
+In six of those games (9.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.